-Following the Chancellor’s budget announcement on 16 March 2016, we're delighted that from 2017, injured veterans in England will no longer have to surrender most of their military compensation to pay for their social care.
+Following English, Welsh and Scottish Government announcements this year, we're delighted that from 2017, injured veterans in England, Scotland and Wales will no longer have to surrender most of their military compensation to pay for their social care.

 Injured veterans are being unfairly treated

 Veterans injured in Service before 5 April 2005 receive a War Disablement Pension in compensation.
 Yet, unlike civilians, if these veterans have or develop social care needs, they find that most of their compensation is taken to pay for their care.

 Military compensation is rightly exempt from other financial assessments for statutory benefits, including Universal Credit and Council Tax Support.
 In England and Wales, compensation awarded to veterans injured after 6 April 2005 is also exempt from financial assessments for social care support.
 What’s more, civilians who have been injured in the work place, and who receive personal injury compensation, are able to keep all of their award if they need help with their care.

 Despite recent announcements in England and Wales to address this in coming years, unfair disparities still exist across the UK.
 We believe that all veterans, regardless of when they were injured or where they now live, should be able to retain the compensation that is rightfully theirs.